This course is suitable for students aged 19 and over.

 When will I start the course and how long will it take?

-We have various start dates throughout the year and the course takes up to 33 weeks to complete.
+The course takes up to 17 weeks to complete.
 There is an option to study either during the day or in the evening.

 It is also recommended that you undertake an additional 1.5 hours per week of self-study.